Orbital Sciences Corporation APEX Pegasus Rocket Launch

 Air launch to orbit

-Edwards Air Force Base has witnessed the launch of 5 rockets, including 5 orbital launch attempts.
-While Air launch to orbit, has been the site for 51 rocket launches.
+The Edwards Air Force Base launch pad has hosted 5 rocket launches, including 5 orbital launch attempts.
+The Air launch to orbit launch site has been the location for 51 total rocket launches.

 The Pegasus is an air-launched rocket developed by Orbital Sciences Corporation (now part of Northrop Grumman Innovation Systems).
 Capable of carrying small payloads of up to 443 kilograms (977 lb) into low Earth orbit, the vehicle consists of three solid propellant stages and an optional monopropellant fourth stage.
 Pegasus is released from its carrier aircraft at approximately 40,000 ft (12,000 m), and its first stage has a wing and a tail to provide lift and attitude control while in the atmosphere.